eluv-io/content-bitcode/examples/README.md

 ## About the meta data

-As the game details are stored in the current content objects meta data, the game looks in the current object at root (/) to aquire the game data.
+As the game details are stored in the current content objects meta data, the game looks in the current object at root (/) to acquire the game data.
 This data accomodates having 2 brackets of the same contestants.
-Thus bracket A will have 16 contestants with one set of videos brackets b will again have 16 of the same contestants but with a different playour URL.
+Thus bracket A will have 16 contestants with one set of videos, brackets b will again have 16 of the same contestants but with a different playour URL.
 All of this info is stored in the content objects metadata at its root.

 ```c++
     auto entries = ctx->SQMDGetJSON("/");